-We assign a baa1 Profitability score, in line with the initial score, which reflects BAWAG's 0.8% return on assets generated in 1H 2022.
-In 2H 2022 and 2023, we expect BAWAG's profitability to strengthen somewhat given the revenue boost from higher interest rates, continued cost consciousness, and conservative loan loss provisioning so far, which should more than offset the headwinds from the deteriorated credit environment and higher inflation.
+We assign an a3 Profitability score, one notch above the baa1 initial score, which is derived from BAWAG's 0.8% return on assets generated in 1H 2022.
+In 2023 and 2024, we expect BAWAG's profitability to strengthen given the revenue boost from higher interest rates, continued cost consciousness, and conservative loan loss provisioning so far, which should more than offset the headwinds from the deteriorated credit environment and higher inflation.